 ** Knowledge of how to prevent equipment problems

 ** An understanding of other SAN issues

-After listening to SAN School lessons 1-4, take the first
+After reading SAN School lessons 1-4, take the first SAN School quiz.

 About Christopher Poelker:

 Christopher Poelker is a storage architect at Hitachi Data Systems.
 Prior to Hitachi, Chris was a lead storage architect/senior systems architect for Compaq Computer, Inc., in New York.
 While at Compaq, Chris built the sales/service engagement model for Compaq StorageWorks, and trained most of the company's VAR's, Channel's and Compaq ES/PS contacts on StorageWorks.
 Chris' certifications include: MCSE, MCT (Microsoft Trainer), MASE (Compaq Master ASE Storage Architect), and A+ certified (PC Technician).